dailymuse/mithril-coat/README.md

 ```

 #### view.$(jquerySelector)
-returns the dom nodes that match the selector inside the $el
+returns the DOM nodes that match the selector inside the $el

 #### coat.TemplatedView
 Extends coat.View and adds additional functionality for views that use mithril templates.

 In addition to setting an $el, all `coat.TemplatedView` expect a mithril template to be passed in via a template key.

+If you want to pass model data to a view it should be done via the state property which exposed in the template.

 ```
     var sampleTemplate = require("./template.js")
     var templatedView = new coat.TemplatedView({
         $el: $("body"),
-        template: sampleTemplate
+        template: sampleTemplate,
+        state: new coat.Model({
+            name: "daily muse",
+            version: "1.0.1"
+        })
     })
 ```